debops/debops/docs/dpg/dpg-0002/index.rst

 **Example:**

-The debops.apt_preferences_ role implements a feature to set APT package pinning configurations.
+The :ref:`debops.apt_preferences` role implements a feature to set APT package pinning configurations.
 Each role requiring a specific version of a package to be available can ask the ``apt_preferences`` to do the corresponding configuration.
 For this, ``apt_preferences`` provides the following dependent